scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 By contrast, when seen from the "outside" opaque types extend `Any`.
-Their bounds are the same as those of a type parameter without explicit bounds (e.g. `A <: Any >: Nothing`).
+Their bounds are the same as those of a type parameter without explicit bounds, i.e. `A <: Any >: Nothing`.

 ### Size of artifacts produced

-Since value classes do have a runtime reprsentation, they do increase the size of runtime artifacts produced (whether a JAR file, or a javascript file).
+Since value classes do have a runtime representation, they do increase the size of runtime artifacts produced (whether a JAR file, a javascript file, or something else).
 Their methods are also compiled to multiple representations (i.e. they support both the boxed and unboxed forms via extensions methods).
 Again, this comes at a cost.

 By contrast, opaque types have no inherent runtime footprint.
-The opaque type's companion *is* present at runtime, but it usually contains validation and data transformation code which would have been required even if the author had just stuck to the underlying type.
+The opaque type's companion *is* present at runtime, but it usually contains validation and data transformation code which would have been required even if the author had just stuck to the underlying type, and doesn't add any extra extension methods.

 ## Implementation notes